 Cost of Care

-If you require somebody to help you while recovering from your injury then any associate costs can be included in the claim
+If you require somebody to help you while recovering from your injury then any associate costs can be included in the claim.
+Depending on the severity, knee injury claims can sometimes include this due to the mobility issues caused by the injury.

 Cost of Travel, Fuel or Public Transport